matt-antone/iframe.matthewantone.com/README.md

 ## Installation

 There are a few ways to install Bugo Site.
+Read through the types below before you choose a method of installation.

+### Forestry method

+This method allows you to setup some of your site configuration in the forestry CMS.
+This is the easiest way to get started.

+*Get Started*